One-arm domination time in Cylindrical Hastings-Levitov$(0)$: Introduction

-Note that the expected time for $O(\delta^{-3})$ particles have arrived in the original $\text{CHL}_N$ without rescaling is $O(N\delta^{-3})$.
-This completes our analysis of the upper bound for Theorem~\ref{thm: one-arm domination time}.
+{Also, by the fact that the total arrival rate in the original cylinder is $2\pi N$, the expected time for $O(\delta^{-3})$ particles to arrive is $O(\delta^{-3}/N)=O(N^2/\lambda^3)$ by \eqref{eq-def-delta}.} This completes our analysis of the upper bound for Theorem~\ref{thm: one-arm domination time}.

-In Section \ref{sec:Tail of one-arm domination time}, we establish an exponential tail for one-arm domination time by strong Markov property.
-Intuitively, it suffices to show that for sufficiently small $c$ there is high probability that $c\delta^{-3}$ mappings are not enough, and for sufficiently large $C$ there is high probability that $C\delta^{-3}$ mappings are enough.
-For the lower bound part, the crucial argument is that for any interval of length between $\tfrac{2\pi}{3}$ and $\tfrac{4\pi}{3}$, there is positive probability bounded away from 0 such that its length remains between $\tfrac{2\pi}{3}$ and $\tfrac{4\pi}{3}$ after $c_*\delta^{-3}$ random mappings.
-Therefore, for trees captured by the semicircular interval $[-\pi , \pi]$, it can grow neither too small nor too large in the first $C\delta^{-3}$ mappings, leading to the impossibility of one-arm domination.
-Repeating such arguments yields an exponentially decaying probability and in this way we derive our lower bound.
-For the upper bound part, we continue the method in Section~\ref{upper bound}.
+In Section \ref{sec:Tail of one-arm domination time}, we establish an exponential tail for one-arm domination time by {the} strong Markov property.
+Intuitively, it suffices to show that for sufficiently small $c$ {with high probability,} $c\delta^{-3}$ {random slit maps} are not enough, and for sufficiently large $C$ {with high probability,} $C\delta^{-3}$ {random slit maps} are enough. {Again, we will use the interval characterization of $\operatorname{CHL}_N$.}

+For the lower bound, the crucial argument is that for any interval of length between $\tfrac{2\pi}{3}$ and $\tfrac{4\pi}{3}$, there is positive probability bounded away from 0 such that its length remains between $\tfrac{2\pi}{3}$ and $\tfrac{4\pi}{3}$ after $c_*\delta^{-3}$ random {inverse slit maps}.
+Therefore, for trees captured by the semicircular interval $[0 , \pi]$, {their total hitting probability is neither too small nor too large} in the first $C\delta^{-3}$ mappings, {which rules out one-arm domination during this period}.
+Repeating such arguments yields an exponentially decaying probability, and in this way we derive our lower bound.
+For the upper bound, we continue the method in Section~\ref{upper bound}.
 By Markov's inequality, there is positive probability bounded away from $1$ such that within $C^*\delta^{-3}$ mappings, all marked intervals have length no more than $2\pi-\delta^3$.
-Using strong Markov property, the probability that, within $C^{**}C^*\delta^{-3}$ mappings all marked intervals have length no more than $2\pi-\delta^3$ is bounded exponentially in $C^{**}$, which yields the upper bound.
+Using strong Markov property, the probability that all marked intervals have length no more than $2\pi-\delta^3$ within $C^{**}C^*\delta^{-3}$ mappings is bounded exponentially in $C^{**}$, which yields the upper bound.

-In section \ref{sec:Expectation of tree completion time}, we get an upper bound of expected tree completion time.
-We derive a recursive formula for the expectation of the total length of non-tree intervals.
-Since the expectation is summable after $(1+\varepsilon)\frac{\pi}{\lambda}\log N$ slits, we derive the argument.
+In Section \ref{sec:Expectation of tree completion time}, we get an upper bound of the expected tree completion time, {which can be dealt with by investigating the total length of intervals without trees in the interval characterization of $\operatorname{CHL}_N$}.
+We first derive a recursive formula for the expectation of the total length of non-tree intervals. {Then, since the expectation is summable after $(1+\varepsilon)\frac{\pi}{\lambda}N\log N$ particle arrivals, and the total arrival rate is $2\pi N$, the tree completion time is bounded by $(1+\varepsilon)\frac{\log N}{2\lambda}$.}